dotnet/docs/docs/core/tools/dotnet-nuget-sign.md

 - **`--certificate-fingerprint <FINGERPRINT>`**

   Specifies the fingerprint of the certificate used to search a local certificate store for the certificate.

-  > [!NOTE]
+  Starting with `.NET 9`, this option can be used to specify the SHA-1, SHA-256, SHA-384, or SHA-512 fingerprint of the certificate.
-  > Starting with `.NET 9 Preview 7`, a `NU3043` warning is raised when a SHA-1 certificate fingerprint is passed.
+  However, a `NU3043` warning is raised when a SHA-1 certificate fingerprint is used because it is no longer considered secure.

-  > SHA-1 is considered insecure and should no longer be used.
-  > The value must be a SHA-256, SHA-384, or SHA-512 certificate fingerprint (in hexadecimal).
+  All previous versions of the .NET SDK continue to accept only SHA-1 fingerprint.

 - **`--certificate-password <PASSWORD>`**